HimoriK/book/README.md

 ## Contribution

-If you'd like to support this edit, simply remove any unnecessary details or rhetoric included in the documentation.
+If you'd like to support this rewrite, simply remove any unnecessary details or rhetoric included in the documentation.
 If more than 3 words are used to explain something, remove or condense it.
 There is no reason for programming documentation to be filled with fluff.